The incredible history of mushrooms

 It's an old story

 For example, the great Greek philosopher Theophrastus (372-227 B.C.), wrote about the dietary value of mushrooms, treating them as "royal dishes".
 The Egyptians considered them a food reserved for the pharaohs, while the Greeks and Romans described them as "food of the gods" and served them only on festive occasions.
-As for the Chinese, true experts in phytotherapy and mycotherapy, they believed old legends that mushrooms were elixirs of long life.
+As for the Chinese, true experts in phytotherapy and mycotherapy, they believed in the old legends that mushrooms were elixirs of long life.

 So much magic, power and charm for this cryptogamous plant!